-I wish I could recall what event first made me see that there can be alternative endings to these stories – that a different story arc really exists.
-But what it was specifically makes no difference to me now – the point is that the bad guys win sometimes, and that I can appreciate that fact.
-It is a fact that all Americans would do well to appreciate right now.
-If you’ve read my earlier posts, then you know what keeps me up at night by now.
-If you haven’t yet, then each blue word contains a clue.
+It was only as a young man that I began to realize different arcs existed.
+I wish I could remember what event caused me to see it first — but what that was makes little difference now.
+The point is that the bad guys win sometimes.
+Most of us can recognize that fact.
+It is a fact that all of us would do well to recognize right now.
+If you’ve read my earlier posts, then you know what keeps me up at night.
+If you haven’t, then each blue word contains a clue.

 Of course, the moral universe isn’t simply black and white – there are shades of grey, as we all know.
 But that doesn’t mean there isn’t such a thing as good and evil.
 There absolutely is, and insisting that this is the case is crucial, which brings me to the purpose of this post: Lessons on defense against the dark arts.

-The following is a list of lessons and conclusions I have arrived at in thinking of how best to counteract authoritarianism, and that I believe to be important tips, givens our country’s current political climate.
+The following is a list of lessons and conclusions I have arrived at in thinking of how best to counteract authoritarianism, and that I feel contains important reminders, given our country’s current political climate.